ethering/scater_1.8.4_wrappers/README.md

 ## Install
-The scripts can be used direclty from the command line, althought the following R packages are required.
+The scripts can be used direclty from the command line, although the following R packages are required.

 ```
 >source("https://bioconductor.org/biocLite.R")